numlims/dq/readme.md

 > select s.location from sampleidcont sidc <br>
   join sample s on sidc.sample = s.id <br>
-  join samplelocation on sample.samplelocation = samplelocation.id <br>
+  join samplelocation on sample.location = samplelocation.id <br>
   where sidc.psn = '59493038'

 forward joins (left to right) are noted with ".". backward joins (right to left) are noted with "<". starting from the sample table, the query above could also be written as

 > select("sample{<sampleidcont.psn, .location}", "sampleidcont.psn = '59493038'")